Bootham Crescent - It Happened This Day

 27-Aug-32 First competitive Bootham Crescent game played.
 A Midland League match ending York 2 Bradford City 4 (sign of the times, standing admission was 6d (2.5p) for Midland League games) in front of a 3,000 crowd.
 It cost £6,000 to construct the ground.
 The Main Stand and Popular Stand were built and drainage was improved.

-31-Aug-32 Official opening of Bootham Crescent with a Third Division North game against Stockport County.
+31-Aug-32 Official opening of Bootham Crescent with a Third Division North game against Stockport County (6:30 kick off).
 The club president, Sir John J Hunt (also chairman of Hunts Brewery), formally opened the ground by cutting a chocolate and cream coloured ribbon - the new colours of the club.
 Also in attendance were the Sheriff of York (Mr Arnold Rowntree), Mr. Roger Lumley MP, Mr. Arnold Kingscott, treasurer of the Football Association, and other personalities in the football world.
 The attendance was 8,106 (beaten only 3 times in Fulfordgate league games) with receipts of nearly £400.
 The game ended as a 2-2 draw.
 City were represented by Duckworth, Archibald, Johnson, G Maskill, Harris, Bolton, Williams, Fenoughty, Baines, McDonald, Mitchell.
-Tom Mitchell scored first goal and Reg Baines followed with a penalty to earn a 2-2 draw.
-The ground took just 3 months to build.
-Hunts Brewery donated refreshments for the occasion.
+Tom Mitchell scored City's first goal and Reg Baines followed with a penalty to earn a 2-2 draw.
+County's Percy Downes had scored the first ever goal to give the visitors the lead.

 26-Nov-32 Ground record crowd see City lose 1-3 to Scarborough in an FA Cup tie.